Blueberry Jam-Cream Cheese Bars

-Preheat oven to 375°.
-Grease a 9" x 13" baking pan.
+- Preheat oven to 375°F. Grease a 9″ x 13″x 2″ baking pan.
 Line with aluminum foil or parchment paper.
-Lightly grease lining.
+Lightly grease the lining.

-Place flour, brown sugar, sugar, baking powder, and salt in the bowl of a food processor.
+- Place the flour, brown sugar, sugar, baking powder, and salt in the bowl of a food processor.
 Pulse until combined (about 4 pulses).
-Add butter and pulse until mixture is crumbly.
-Add oats and pulse until blended.
+Add the butter and pulse until mixture is crumbly.
+Add the oats and pulse until blended.

-Press remaining oat mixture evenly into the bottom of prepared pan.
+- Press the remaining oat mixture evenly into the bottom of prepared pan.
 Bake 10 minutes.

 To make the topping:

-Spread jam evenly on top of crust, leaving about 1/4-inch border around the edges.
+- Spread the jam evenly on top of the crust, leaving about 1/4-inch border around the edges.

-Using an electric mixer on medium speed, beat cream cheese, sugar, and vanilla extract until well-blended and smooth.
+- Using an electric mixer on medium speed, beat the cream cheese, sugar, and vanilla extract until well-blended and smooth.

-Drop small dollops (a teaspoonful or less) of cream cheese mixture on top of preserves.
-Sprinkle remaining oat mixture over the top of the bars.
+- Drop small dollops (a teaspoonful or less) of the cream cheese mixture on top of the preserves.
+Sprinkle the remaining oat mixture over the top of the bars.